Opelika Crush Soccer Club – Frequently Asked Questions (FAQ)

 - Be positive and supportive

-- Allow players to enjoy the game free from sideline pressure or over-instruction
+- Avoid sideline coaching and allow players to enjoy the game

 Health & Safety

-What is the club’s policy on injuries and concussions?
+What is the policy on injuries and concussions?

 Are background checks required for coaches and volunteers?